-- Install a green roof for 50% of available roof space, or the percentage required by the City of Toronto Green Roof Bylaw (Toronto Municipal Code Chapter 492, Green Roofs), whichever is greater.
-Available roof space shall be calculated in accordance with the City of Toronto's Green Roof Bylaw, with the following exceptions: - For parking garages "available roof space" is defined here as the roof area not used for parking or roadways. - All outdoor amenity space shall be included in the available roof space calculation (not as it is defined in defined in Section 492-1).
-Pools (water surface area only) may be excluded from the available roof space calculation. - No variation or exemption of coverage requirements for a green roof through a cash-in-lieu payment (Sections 492-11 and 492-12 of the Bylaw) is permitted - Construct and install all green roofs in accordance with the Toronto Green Roof Construction Standard.

-• Design and construct 100% of all low-slope roofs to accommodate the loads that would be imposed by an intensive green roof (8.2 kPa superimposed dead load).
+- Install a green roof for 60% of available roof space, or the percentage required by the City of Toronto Green Roof Bylaw (Toronto Municipal Code Chapter 492, Green Roofs), whichever is greater.
+Available roof space shall be calculated in accordance with the City of Toronto's Green Roof Bylaw, with the following exceptions: - For parking garages "available roof space" is defined here as the roof area not used for parking or roadways. - No variation or exemption of coverage requirements for a green roof through a cash-in-lieu payment (Sections 492-11 and 492-12 of the Bylaw) is permitted - Construct and install all green roofs in accordance with the Toronto Green Roof Construction Standard. - Design and construct 100% of all low-slope roofs to accommodate the loads that would be imposed by an intensive green roof (8.2 kPa superimposed dead load).
 Low slope roofs are those with a slope less than or equal to 2:12 (20%).